bishaldhimal4444/Cloud_Cost_Optimization_WhiteNotes/Networking/README.md

 - Turn on flow logs for REJECT or ACCEPT.
 Capturing traffic in both directions implies higher volume of logs & cost.
 - For S3 VPC flows logs delivery, use the default text format.
 Parquet format comes with an additional charge per GB.
 - Consider checking idle VPC endpoints and discover whether they are needed based on each use case given that they could be deleted if no traffic is going through them.

+#### Public IPv4
+When you launch an instance in a default VPC, AWS assigns it a public IP address by default.
+When you launch an instance into a non-default VPC, the subnet has an attribute that determines whether instances launched into that subnet receive a public IP address from the public IPv4 address pool.
+By default, a public IP address is not assigned to instances launched in a non-default subnet.
+There is a charge per IP per hour for all public IPv4 addresses.

+##### Public IPv4 Optimization Techniques

+- Assess which resources must be deployed in public subnets and require individual public IPv4 addresses.
+Resources like databases or container services can be deployed in private subnets, without being exposed directly to the Internet.
+This will help you optimize the number of public IPv4 addresses associated with your resources.
+- For remote access to resources within your VPCs, consider using EC2 Instance Connect (EIC) Endpoints instead of assigning public IPv4 addresses to each resource.
+This will help you optimize the number of public IPv4 addresses associated with your resources and improve your security posture.
+- For inbound internet traffic, consider using Elastic Load Balancers or AWS Global Accelerator.
+These services help you increase the availability and performance of your workloads while optimizing public IPv4 utilization.
+When assessing the use of ELBs or AWS Global Accelerator, consider your architecture and traffic profiles.
+- Consider disabling the auto-assignment of public IPv4 addresses on default subnets.
+- For outbound internet traffic, NAT Gateways can help you optimize public IPv4 address utilization.
+NAT gateway offers you the capability to perform source address translation at scale, in each Availability Zone.
+When assessing the use of NAT Gateway, consider your architecture and traffic profiles.